influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/drop.md

 ---

 The `drop()` function removes specified columns from a table.
-Columns be specified either through a list or a predicate function.
+Columns are specified either through a list or a predicate function.
 When a dropped column is part of the group key, it will be removed from the key.

 _**Function type:** transformation_